 Forgiveness, however, requires that you be hurt once more, one last time, once and for all.
 It is the final dressing to treat your wound.
-It demands that you put your new found strength and indifference aside and expose yourself anew to the old vulnerability, insecurity and uncertainty.
+It demands that you put your newfound strength and indifference aside and expose yourself anew to the old vulnerability, insecurity and uncertainty.
 You have to step into your abandoned and worn-out shoes and be familiar once more.
-You have to be reacquainted with the one who hurt you, you’ve to feel him or her one more time for strangers can’t hurt and strangers can’t forgive.
+You have to be reacquainted with the one who hurt you, you have to feel him or her one more time for strangers can’t hurt and strangers can’t forgive.

-Mulla Nasurdin cheated on his wife once and she found out.
+Mulla Nasrudin cheated on his wife once and she found out.
 She was hurt, and mad at him.
 Just short of tearing his guts out and framing them to replace their wedding picture in the living room.
-Mulla apologized, she forgave and they made up.
+Mulla apologized, she forgave him and they made up.

 Unable to take it anymore, he said one day, “Why do you keep bringing that up?
 I thought your policy was ‘forgive and forget’.”